mpursell/traffic-check/README.md

 Dockerfile and docker-compose.yml are included to help with running the app locally via docker and cron

 ## AWS Lambda Deployment
-To deploy to AWS Lamba:
+To deploy to AWS Lambda:

 - Identify all the packages required in requirements.txt
 - Find those packages in the virtual env folder structure `projectfolder/lib/python3.9/site-packages`